Updated: May 12

 Robbi Montoya, Executive Director

-Robbi Montoya has been Director of Programs of Dorothy Day House since 2019.
+Robbi Montoya has been with Dorothy Day House since 2019.
 Prior to joining us, Robbi had worked in the Social Services field for 40 years.

 Since the age of 15, Robbi has lived a life of service to other people.
 Her innate ability to connect and empathize with others was strengthened by her own personal struggle with addiction issues early in life – which ultimately led her into her career into social services and Dorothy Day House.
 Wanting to start fresh, she took the recommendation of a friend to relocate to Berkeley in 2009.

 After investing and committing in her personal recovery program, she was itching to jump back into working again – and found a part time position as People’s Park Coordinator, a position she still holds, and a position as the Albany Case Manager with Berkeley Food and Housing Project and was quickly promoted as their Outreach Supervisor.
 Eventually, when the HUB contract ran out, and she was searching for her next steps – she accepted an offer from Dorothy Day House to develop their new daytime drop-in program known today as the Berkeley Community Resource Center.